onzfonz/comp227/src/content/4/en/part4a.md

 error('error message')
 ```

-The latter way may be preferable if only a small portion of the exported functions are used in a file.
+I would recommend using the latter option when only a small portion of those exported functions would be needed.

+#### Exporting a single value

-e.g. in file *controller/tasks.js* exporting happens as follows:
+In file *controller/tasks.js*, exporting happens differently:

 ```js
 const tasksRouter = require('express').Router()